Mae West Lips Sofa

 The Mae West Lips Sofa is a surrealist sculpture in the form of a sofa by Salvador Dalí.
-The light red, 110 × 183 × 81.5 cm sized seating furniture made of polyurethane foam coated with a red polidur coating was shaped in 1972 after the lips of actress Mae West, whom Dalí apparently found fascinating.
+The light red, 110 × 183 × 81.5 cm sized seating furniture made of polyurethane foam coated with a red polidur coating was shaped after the lips of actress Mae West, whom Dalí apparently found fascinating.
 Dalí never intended for the sofa to serve a functional use.
 He also claimed that he partly based the design of the sofa on a pile of rocks near Cadaqués and Portlligat, where he stayed for many years with his wife, Gala Éluard Dalí.
-The sofa was produced in 1973 by Bocaccio Design, known also as BD Barcelona Design.